djpdim/mctech-tech-blog/README.md

 ## Installation

--   The user should clone the repository from GitHub and NPM install (dotenv, express, mysql2, sequelize).
+-   The user should clone the repository from GitHub, it requires Node.js, Express.js, Sequelize, mysql2, connection-session/express-session, and Jest.

-*   You can run the app by node index or npm start.
+    -   If cloning the repo, run npm i to run all modules.
+    -   To connect to the database run mysql -u root -p and enter password, then source the schema.sql.
+    -   To connect to the server run npm start.

 ## Usage

-To use this application a user needs to start the server on local host then use an application like Insomina to make requests to the database.
+This application will allow users to sign up if they are not a member, then once they are logged in they are able to view their dashboard of posts to view, add, edit, and delete blog posts and comment on other developers post.

 ## Credits

 -   Tutors and TA's

--   Starter code given from the [BootCamp](https://github.com/coding-boot-camp/fantastic-umbrella).

 ## License